 A variation on this method was to simply prise and wedge the top of the car door open enough to slip a coat hanger in to lift the door lock.

 Once in the car, there are two more obstacles to overcome, the ignition switch and the steering lock.

-The slide hammer also known as the reversible hammer was the the go to tool, it was fast, effective reliable and could be concealed inside a coat.
+The slide hammer is also known as the reversible hammer was the go-to tool, it was fast, effective reliable, and could be concealed inside a coat.

 Removing the ignition barrel is the most efficient way to start a car, not only does it save the time, effort and complexity of hot wiring, but it also disables the steering lock.

 Hot wiring a car, as you know from the movies only takes seconds.
 No, it will take a little longer than that.
 First off you’ll need to gain access to the ignition wiring, which will mean removing plastic steering column covers, a hammer was used to quickly smash them out of the way.